 - October 31: Invitation to MyHabit.com

 My purchasing behavior is trending upward.
 They’ve had to do very little to entice me to buy.
-They see this as a signal that Iâm ready to spend and are trying to built a habit of frequent purchasing.
+They see this as a signal that Iâm ready to spend and are trying to build a habit of frequent purchasing.

 Read more on this email in our post How Amazon Dominates E-Commerce With Email Marketing.

 Everyone is used to orientation sessions.
 New job, new school, new software … you need to get oriented.
-So this email from Divvy inviting new users to an orientation is not only useful, it’s expected.
+So this promotional email from Divvy inviting new users to orientation is not only useful, it’s expected.

 Inbox by Gmail